 The existence of economic profits attracts entry, economic losses lead to exit, and in long-run equilibrium, firms in a perfectly competitive industry will earn zero economic profit.

 If all the businesses are in a perfect competitive market, how do they make any money?
 If you are an economics student, you will know the answer well.
 All the successful businesses are built on inefficiencies in the market, hence there’s no “perfect competition”.
 The role of a strategist is to identify these imperfections and nurture them to run a successful business.
 For big firms, we have strategists on both the corporate level as well as the business level.

 Corporate strategy is when you work on a corporate level answering questions like “What is the right business portfolio for your company?”, “To reach this portfolio, what new businesses do you need to acquire/invest/grow/shut down?”, “What is the right organization structure for your business that will foster synergies in operations and other domains?”.
 For instance, if you work for Wells Fargo’s corporate strategy, you will build a strategy to acquire or close businesses like investments/retail banking/credit cards; you will also work on creating global operations to eliminate operational costs of individual businesses, etc.

-Both these roles will require you to estimate benefits from changes in a product’s features, process change and technology investments by creating various business scenarios and computing Net Present Value of different investments.
+Both these roles will require you to estimate benefits from changes in a product’s features, process change, and technology investments by creating various business scenarios and computing Net Present Value of different investments.
 Analytics professionals are well suited for such roles because of their grasp of numbers and deep understanding of the latest technology that will be used to create a competitive advantage.
-Analytics professionals who started their career before 2010 currently make up a big proportion of population in strategy roles.
+Analytics professionals who started their careers before 2010 currently make up a big proportion of the population in strategy roles.